 Donate today to the Woodbridge Appeal

 Great news!
 Work recently commenced to replace the unsafe balustrade at historic Woodbridge.
-Through the generosity of our supporters, two panels have already been installed but we need your support to replace them all.
+Through the generosity of our supporters, five panels have already been installed but we need your support to replace them all.

-Over the last year, the National Trust of Western Australia has undertaken significant conservation works at this important place and commenced replacing the unsafe balustrade.
+Over the last year, the National Trust of Western Australia has undertaken significant conservation works at this important place and commenced replacing the balustrade.
 Through the support of Lotterywest and a large donor, we were able to replace three panels.
 On top of that, our generous members and supporters raised enough funds so we could replace an additional two panels.

 To continue this great work and replace them all, we need your ongoing support.